Measuring Turbidity of Water to Determine Water Quality using Arduino and Turbidity Sensor

 Arduino Turbidity Sensor Circuit Connections

 This is a very simple circuit diagram.
-The output of the turbidity sensor is analog so that connected to Arduino's A0 pin, I2C LCD connected to I2C pins of Arduino that is SCL to A5 and SDA to A4.
-Then the RGB LED connected to digital pin D2, D3, and D4.
-After the connections are done, my hardware setup looks like this below.
+The output of the turbidity sensor is analog, so that connected to Arduino's A0 pin.
+The I2C LCD is connected to the I2C pins of Arduino, that is SCL to A5 and SDA to A4.
+Then the RGB LED is connected to digital pins D2, D3, and D4.
+After the connections are done, my hardware setup looks like this.

 Interfacing Turbidity Sensor with Arduino

-Connect the VCC of the sensor to Arduino 5v, then connect ground to ground.
-The output pin of the sensor to analog 0 of Arduino.
-Next, connect VCC and ground of LCD module to 5v and ground of Arduino.
-Then SDA to A4 and SCL to A5, these two pins are the I2C pins of Arduino. finally connects the ground of RGB LED to the ground of Arduino and connect green to D3, blue to D4, and red to D5.
+Connect the VCC of the sensor to Arduino 5V, then connect the ground to the ground.
+The output pin of the sensor is connected to analog 0 of the Arduino.
+Next, connect the VCC and ground of the LCD module to 5V and the ground of the Arduino.
+Then SDA to A4 and SCL to A5; these two pins are the I2C pins of Arduino.
+Finally, connect the ground of the RGB LED to the ground of Arduino and connect green to D3, blue to D4, and red to D5.

-First, I included the I2C liquid crystal library because we are using an I2C LCD to minimize the connections.
+First, I included the I2C liquid crystal library because we are using an I2C LCD to minimise the connections.

 #include <LiquidCrystal_I2C.h>